Aleksandra-Biedrzycka/K-means-clustering-superstore/README.md

 1st cluster: Clients from Minnesota, buy technology produkts.
 Profit from that clients: 106 coins.
 2nd cluster: Clients from Virginia, buy office products.
 Profit from that clients: 20 coins.
 3rd cluster: Clients from Utah, buy office products.
 Profit from that clients: 3 coins.

+Data are visualised in Power BI (and in Store.pdf file)